WiserZhou/VolunteerSelection/README.md

 # VolunteerSelection
-This is a try of the Volunteering Selection Project
+This is a try of the Volunteering Selection Project.
+Use this way to open your way back home.